Combined, our management team has nearly a century of experience in fine dining.

-When Caitlin is not working she loves entertaining friends and family, trying new recipes with her husband (a local chef) and raising two young daughters.
-“I love being a mom.
-We have a lot of fun.
-We love to dance.”
+When not at the Cork, Caitlin loves entertaining friends and family, trying out new recipes with her husband, a local chef, and raising their two young daughters.

 “What makes the Cork unique is our consistency.
 It’s the service we provide and the delicious food that is always great.”

 Originally from Maryland, Kate Gill has worked in the service industry since high school.
 In college she caught the travel bug and studied abroad in France and then Prague.
 She and her husband have lived in places as diverse as Taiwan and the Virgin Islands before following a friend to Boulder in 2012.
 Kate is glad her roaming soul led her to our fair city, and to her job at the Cork, where she started as a server and worked her way up the ladder.
 When she’s not managing, she loves going on hikes with her two pups, Bo and Hendrix, especially at local highlights like Sugarloaf Mountain and Eldorado Canyon.
 She also has four chickens that she spoils with Cork kitchen scraps.

 “Our restaurant is iconic, our kitchen is top-notch and our leadership is truly second to none.
 I’ve never worked for a better employer.”